 First up, an audit.
 How many of the people we support are on psychotropic medication?
 When did each individual last have a multidisciplinary medication review?
 Did they and their family actively participate?Does the team understand why the prescription is in place?
 Is there a reduction plan?

 Although an arduous process, we now have all these data points and many more.
 That means we can start to work at local level to get the numbers moving in the right direction for the person.
-And if other providers have data to share, to benchmark good practice, I’d be all ears.

 Every Dimensions colleague being trained in medication now has to complete a module around STOMP.
 As a result, our support teams are now more confident to speak up on a person’s behalf.
 Katy is an early beneficiary; you can read her amazing story here.